The Woks of Life Family Cooking Competition! - The Woks of Life

 Carrot Cake: Our favorite carrot cake recipe ever is on the blog, but my dad’s oldest sister, Wai Chee, couldn’t resist modifying it with her own adjustments, including carrot puree in addition to shredded carrots.
 It turned out just like a deliciously moist bakery carrot cake!

-There was also a pineapple glazed ham, which while rogue, was delicious.
+There was also a pineapple glazed ham, which while rogue, from cousin Cynthia, was welcome and quite delicious!

 There was another addition—an Iberico ham leg from our cousin Eddie.
 He owns his own wine bar and restaurant in Manhattan, One19 Wine Bar + Food, which has yummy bites like French bread pizza and wine tasting flights.